Legal Sports Betting States: Where to Bet November 2024

 PROPS

 Prop bets, or proposition bets, are smaller wagers placed on specifics within a game that don’t affect a game’s outcome.
-They are popular in football betting, but we see prop bets for multiple leagues on the best sports betting sites.
+They are popular in football betting, but we see prop bets for multiple leagues on the best online sports betting sites.

 You can wager on anything from the Most Valued Player to the time of the first touchdown in a game.
 You can find prop bets on a majority of reputable online sportsbooks in the US and abroad.